rl-institut/SimBA/docs/source/modes.rst

    * - remove_impossible_rotations
      - False
      - [True, False]
-     - Discard rotations which have socs below the threshold, even when every station is electrified
+     - Discard rotations which have SoCs below the threshold, even when every station is electrified
    * - check_for_must_stations
      - True
      - [True, False]